Billy Jones (railroader): Billy Jones Wildcat Railroad

 Jones retired from the Southern Pacific Company in 1949.
 In January 1959, it is said Jones ceremoniously ran the last train out of Los Gatos before the rails were taken up throughout the town.

 Jones died of leukemia in 1968 at the age of 83, and his "Wildcat Railroad" was purchased by local residents who formed a non-profit organization to relocate and operate it at Oak Meadow Park and Vasona Park in Los Gatos (a plaque on a wall at the corner of Winchester and Daves marks the original location of the railroad).
 The railroad opened for regular operations on July 24, 1970 after nearly two years of restoration and construction, which included salvaging an 89 ft Southern Pacific piggyback flatcar from a wreck and using it as a bridge over Los Gatos Creek, appropriately named Flatcar Bridge.
 In 1972, a 1+1/2 mi extension was built, adding a working grade with a 40 ft trestle and bringing the railroad into Vasona Park, an extension built following complaints that the ride was too short; the original route simply went around Squirrel Hill (named so for its large squirrel population) and came back, the bridge over the creek being double-tracked so the train could run in both directions to even out the wear on the locomotive's wheels; after the extension, it remained double-tracked until the mid-1990s, when it was single-tracked, and fencing was added between the two pedestrian paths and the tracks; two sections of the mainline that parallel each other are the last remnant of the original route); there has been talk of extending the railroad around Vasona Lake, but this would require at least two grade crossings over county-owned roads, and several tunnels and bridges (including one in front of the Vasona Dam gates), and is unlikely to ever happen.
 By 1992, the railroad was averaging well over 100,000 riders each year.

 It was also in 1992 that the railroad acquired its first diesel locomotive.
 Previously, the railroad had solely operated the steam locomotive that Billy had discovered in San Francisco in 1939.
 Realizing the need for a larger locomotive fleet, the railroad pursued options to acquire a more reliable diesel locomotive.
-Local businessman and railroad enthusiast Albert B. Smith purchased a brand new diesel-hydraulic locomotive from Chicago Locomotive Works and donated the locomotive to the railroad.
+Board member Albert B. "Al" Smith, a lifelong Los Gatan, former mayor, and the president of Orchard Supply Hardware, provided donations for a brand new diesel-hydraulic locomotive, constructed by Custom Locomotive Works in Chicago. and donated the locomotive to the railroad.
 Smith died a year later, and the diesel was, in later years, named for him, as was Santa Cruz, Big Trees and Pacific Railway CF7 #2600.